 Change ordered list element item (c) as follows:

 The Information Server provides access to the Point of Service information, the Mobile Node information and the capability for supporting SRHO for each of the available access networks.
-The PoS information includes PoS addressing information and tunnel management protocol information.
-The MN information includes location information of the MN.
+The PoS sends information elements that include PoS addressing information and tunnel management protocol information.

 c) Other information that is access network specific, service specific, or vendor/network specific